Department of Sociological Studies,

-We're working in collaboration with the four local authorities in South Yorkshire to lead the way for social work education and are part of one of only four early-adopter national teaching partnerships.
-This means that you'll benefit from a social work curriculum that is enhanced by increased collaboration with placement providers and employment agencies.
+We’re working in collaboration with the four local authorities in South Yorkshire to lead the way for social work education.
+This means that you’ll benefit from a social work curriculum that is enhanced by increased collaboration with placement providers and employment agencies.

 2 years full-time